 What Is the Ideal Duration of the Employee Onboarding Period?

-- Great onboarding can boost employee retention by 82%
+- Having a structured onboarding process can boost employee retention by 82%

-- Onboarding can increase employee performance by 11%
+- Onboarding programs can increase employee performance by 11%

-- Companies with a standard onboarding process experience 50% greater new employee productivity
+- Companies with a standard and structured onboarding program experience 50% greater new employee productivity

-- Remote pre-boarding makes companies 1.6x more likely to have a lower cost per hire
+- Remote pre-boarding new employees make companies 1.6x more likely to have a lower cost per hire

 - 54% of companies with an onboarding program experience higher employee engagement

-However, if you’ve started developing your onboarding strategy, there are probably a few questions that have popped up in your mind, one of them being:
+However, if you've started developing your employee onboarding program, there are probably a few questions that have popped up in your mind, one of them being:

-“How long should my employee onboarding period last for?”
+“How long should my employee onboarding period last?”

-This is a valid question, and although the answer might vary from case to case, our opinion is that it should go from the moment your new employee signs their offer letter, until six months after their first day.
+This is a valid question, and although the answer might vary from case to case, our opinion is that it should go from the moment your new employees sign their offer letter and new hire paperwork until six months after they begin in their new job.

 There are even some aspects of engagement that should be practiced in the long-run, until the employee's last day at work.